14 unputdownable books that grab your attention and keep you hooked

-Looking for something lighter?
-The Seven Husbands of Evelyn Hugo is fantastic.
-It’s the type of book I can read in just a few days, unable to stop reading it for too long but not wanting it to end either.
+Like Taylor Jenkins Reid’s other bestsellers, The Seven Husbands of Evelyn Hugo is the type of book I can read in just a few days; unable to stop reading for too long, but not wanting it to end either.

 On Reddit, Impossible_Action_82 shared: “My cousin, my partner, and I all read The Seven Husbands of Evelyn Hugo in 1-3 days this past month.
 That book is excellent.
 Shockingly deep, deals with identity and relationships and family.
 Just a really really good read.
 Side note: this cousin doesn’t usually read anything.”

-If you ask book lovers for their best can’t-put-down recommendations, you’ll probably soon get bored of hearing 11/22/63.
+If you ask book lovers for their recommendations of the best books that grab your attention from the beginning, you’ll probably get bored of hearing 11/22/63.
 But it really is good.

 Over on Reddit, pkosuda shared: “I could never binge read any book but this one may have been the closest I ever got.
 Every free moment I had I spent reading the damn thing.
 Could not put it down.
 Definitely an underrated book and I wish there was somehow a sequel.”

 Read The Secret History for… Donna Tartt’s dark academia masterpiece, centered around a group of isolated classic students at an elite New England college.